Dobiasd/yo_dawg_ml_model_architecture/README.md

 **Disclaimer: This is just a fun experiment, I conducted for my own curiosity and entertainment.
 It's not intended to be useful for anything else.**

-# yo-dawg-ml-model architecture
+# Yo-dawg-ml-model architecture

 ![yo_dawg](yo_dawg.jpg)

 The Yo-dawg-ml-model architecture (also known as the Yung-Kofman-Hermann architecture) is a generalization of the classical decision trees.
-Instead of the decision nodes splitting the data on a simple feature threshold, arbitrary model types are put in place here.
+Instead of the decision nodes splitting the data on a simple feature threshold, arbitrary model types (linear regression, support-vector machine, multi-layer perceptron) are put in place here.
 In addition, the leaf nodes also don't have a fixed value, and sub-models do the prediction part here too.